 Middle Distance Speed

 Firstly, although they don't tend to work on their technique as much as a sprinter would, it is still vital to run with as good an action as possible.
 Some would even argue it is more important, as a poor running technique will use more energy than a good one and lead to premature fatigue in a race, meaning more technically proficient runners pulling away in the final lap of an 800 or 1500m race, having conserved more energy early on.
+Often the 'sit and kick' tactic is used in the final lap and it is noticeable that the runners most successful in this typically display good form and posture comparable to that of a sprinter.

 It is generally preferable to improve technique by practice of drills and strides prior to a session, as during runs your concentration will naturally be on the run itself.